Skip to main content

 Who can request a Cook county birth certificate?

-Under state law, you may legally obtain a certified copy of your own birth certificate if you are of legal age, which is 18 years or older.
+Under state law, you may legally obtain a certified copy A copy of a document that can be used instead of the original because an official has approved it as a true and accurate copy by signing it. of your own birth certificate A legal document with a person's place of birth, time of birth, and parents if you are of legal age, which is 18 years or older.
 You can also get the birth certificate of your child as long as your name appears on the child's birth certificate.

 Court-appointed legal guardians may obtain birth certificates of the children under their care if they submit a certified copy of the appointment.
-Certified copies of appointments can be obtained from the Circuit Court that granted the appointment.
-Requests made with legal guardianship papers must be made in person or through the mail.
+Certified copies of appointments can be obtained from the Circuit Court The lowest level of court in Illinois that granted the appointment.
+Requests made with legal guardianship When a person is appointed by a judge to take care of a child or an adult with a disability papers must be made in person or through the mail.

 Are there fees for getting a birth certificate from Cook county?